 6. Western Kentucky University

-5. Walden University
+5. University of Florida

 4. Daytona State College

-Daytona State College is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-Ranked in the top 10 U.S. News & World Report Best Online Bachelor’s Programs for three consecutive years, Daytona State College received an overall score of 97.
-The school also received statewide and national recognition for its best learning center practice.
+Why It’s a Great Choice: Ranked in the top 10 Best Online Bachelor’s Programs by U.S. News & World Report for three consecutive years, Daytona State College received an overall score of 97.
+The online school also received statewide and national recognition for its best learning center practice.

 3. Oregon State University

 Cost: Tuition is a low $350 per credit hour, depending on the specific bachelor’s degree program.

 Why It’s a Great Choice: With an overall score of 95, the U.S. News & World Report ranked Oregon State University as #5 for Best Online Bachelor’s Program.
 This is not the only recognition awarded to Oregon State University.

 OSU ranked among the Best Online Bachelor’s Programs for Veterans, among the 25 Best Accredited Online Colleges for 2015 by Create a Career and among the 30 Best Online Colleges by Great Value Colleges.